zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 ### Restrictions

 - Avoid non-determenstic <!-- .element: class="fragment" -->
-- Avoid blocking code <!-- .element: class="fragment" -->
 - Avoid async calls <!-- .element: class="fragment" -->
 - Avoid infinite loops <!-- .element: class="fragment" -->

 Note:
 It will be replayed multiple times and must produce the same result each time.
 For example, no direct calls to get the current date/time, get random numbers, generate random GUIDs, or call into remote endpoints. (next bullet)

-For example, that means no I/O and no calls to Thread.Sleep or equivalent APIs. (next bullet)

 The Durable Task Framework executes orchestrator code on a single thread and cannot interact with any other threads that could be scheduled by other async APIs. (next bullet)